Communication Studies tutor Kisha McPherson recently completed her PhD in the Faculty of Education at York University.

 Please visit the Eyewitness Textures Symposium website for more details and registration.

 For more information, please send queries to UGC2019Conf@gmail.com.

 New Course: CMNS 419 Digital Storytelling

 This course explores a variety of storytelling frameworks and asks you to create your own story project.
 Stories—and the ability to tell them—are assuming a new primacy in contemporary culture, largely through socialmedia.
 Blogs, YouTube, Flickr, Wikipedia, Pinterest, Facebook, and Ancestry.com are symptomatic of the popularization of personal narratives in digital media.
 Even as the nature of contemporary stories morph in their articulation into new forms as diverse as computer games, narrative medicine, and organizational storytelling, they remain as essential as breathing. https://www.athabascau.ca/syllabi/cmns/cmns419.php

-This handy guide, written by Michael Lithgow, and illustrated by Karen Wall, introduces the CRTC and outlines how citizens can publicly participate with the CRTC.
+This handy guide, written by Michael Lithgow, and illustrated by Karen Wall, was first posted here in 2017.
+Since it's a useful resource for students and other citizens, we're reposting it now.
+It introduces the CRTC and outlines how citizens can publicly participate with the CRTC.
 The booklet describes the policy process that the CRTC uses, how to make written submissions, and prepares users for making presentations at public hearings.